-Though the town was to become a model urban settlement, the planned construction of the town was never finished; only two sectors of the town were built and the butterfly structure remains half-complete.
+Visaginas was planned in the shape of a butterfly, consisting of four wings or sectors – standard urban-design decision for power plants across the USSR.
+Each of these sectors were supposed to house atomic power plant workers, most of whom were brought from other parts of the USSR.
+Because of this, Visaginas has a very mixed ethnic constitution, as well as a high concentration of engineers, scientists and other professionals.
+Though the town was to become a model urban settlement, the planned construction of the town was never finished; only two sectors of the town were ever-built and the butterfly structure remains half-complete.
 After the Lithuanian independence, the atomic plant was shut down due to ecological security concerns.
-In the last decade, the city population has begun to shrink dramatically.
-This unresolvedness embedded in the town’s consciousness forms the main narrative arch in Atomic Butterfly.
+As a consequence, during the last decade the city population has begun to shrink dramatically.
+This unresolvedness embedded in the town’s consciousness forms the main narrative arch in Atomic B.